nanoframework/Samples/samples/Graphics/Screens/README.md

 These are very useful for memory constrained devices with smaller screens.

-To initialize the screen, `DisplayControl.Initialize`, requires `SPIConfiguration` and `ScreenConfiguration` please check below,
+To initialize the screen, `DisplayControl.Initialize`, requires `SPIConfiguration` and `ScreenConfiguration` please check below.

-If `backLigtPin` and `reset` are not used, you can use `-1` as a value. `ScreenConfiguration` requires screen size of your actual screen as `screenWidth` and `screenHeight`.
+If `backLightPin` and `reset` are not used, you can use `-1` as a value. `ScreenConfiguration` requires screen size of your actual screen as `screenWidth` and `screenHeight`.

 ```csharp
 DisplayControl.Initialize(